A comparison of smooth basis constructions for isogeometric analysis: Quantitative comparison

 The results for the comparison are presented in \cref{fig:biharmonic_results}.
 For degree $p=2$ and regularity $r=1$ the Almost-$C^1$, D-patch and Nitsche coupling methods are compared.
 As expected, the results show consistency between the Almost-$C^1$, D-patch and Nitsche's method with expected convergence.
 The results also show a slight dependency on the factor $\beta$ for the D-Patch.
 For degree $p=3$ and regularity $r=1$, the Approx.~$C^1$, AS-$G^1$, D-patch and Nitsche's method can be compared.
 The results of the Approx.~$C^1$ and AS-$G^1$ are exactly the same, since the original geometry is analysis-suitable and contains only bi-linear patches.
 Then applying the Approx.~$C^1$ to an analysis-suitable geometry with regularity $p-2$, the approximate gluing data becomes exact, hence the same as in the AS-$G^1$ construction.
 The D-patch in this case shows better convergence of the $L_2$, $H_1$ and $H_2$ errors for $\beta=1.2$ than for $\beta=0.4$.
 Though, for both choices of $\beta$, the convergence is sub-optimal, as was observed in the work by \cite{Casquero2020}.
 Furthermore, the $L_2$-norm increases at the last point of the D-Patch results, due to ill-conditioning of the system of equations.
 Lastly, for degree $p=3$ and regularity $r=2$ the Approx.~$C^1$, D-patch and Nitsche's method are compared.
 The observations are as for the $p=3$, $r=1$ case.\\

 Overall, the results show expected convergence behaviour for all considered spline constructions compared to theoretical results and compared to a Nitsche coupling method.
-However, the conditioning of the D-Patch method deteriorates the convergence behaviour of fine meshes.
+However, the D-Patch method does not converge for very fine meshes, due to ill-conditioning of the system matrix.